lexibank/tlopo/out/vol1/chapter9.md

-It is just possible that the item above is in fact identical to POc &ast;paus, &ast;paus-i- 'weave, plait' ([Ch.4, §3.1.1](chapter4.md#s-3-1)).
+It is just possible that the item above is in fact identical to POc _&ast;paus_, _&ast;paus-i-_ 'weave, plait' ([Ch.4, §3.1.1](chapter4.md#s-3-1)).
 Unfortunately, we have found no language in which reflexes of the two items are in contrast.
 On the other hand, we find widely scattered reflexes with two separate sets of glosses, 'weave, plait' and 'bind, lash, fasten', and it seems judicious to keep them apart.

 <table>
 <tr>